Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 ```
 cd ~/Source/azure-iot-sdks/c/build_all/linux
 ./setup.sh
-./build.sh --toolchain-file toolchain-android.cmake --skip-unittests -cl --sysroot=${MY_TOOLCHAIN}/sysroot
+./build.sh --toolchain-file toolchain-android.cmake --skip-unittests -cl --sysroot=${MY_TOOLCHAIN}/sysroot -cl -L/tmp/my-android-toolchain-deps -cl -llibuuid
 ```
 This will tell cmake to build the SDK using the toolchain file toolchain-android.cmake and skip running all tests which is important since the executables will (probably) not run successfully on the host anyway.
-Finally, and absolutely critical is the use of the *--sysroot* option.
+Absolutely critical is the use of the *--sysroot* option.
 Without this the compiler will fail to find required headers and libraries.
+Note the *-cl* option, used to pass a single custom option to the compiler.
+With the *-L* option the cross-compiler is set to search libreries also in `/tmp/my-android-toolchain-deps`.
+With the *-l* option the cross-compiler will search the shared library `linuuid`.

 ## Summary